Asymptotic Analysis of Conditioned Stochastic Gradient Descent: Mathematical background

-In many scenarios, the gradient of $F$ cannot be fully computed and only a stochastic unbiased version of it is available.
+In many scenarios and particularly in large scale learning, the gradient of $F$ cannot be fully computed and only a stochastic unbiased version of it is available.
 The SGD algorithm moves the iterate along this direction.
 To increase the efficiency, the random generators used to derive the unbiased gradients might evolve during the algorithm, \textit{e.g.}, using the past iterations.
 To analyse such algorithms, we consider the following probabilistic setting.

-\begin{definition} A stochastic algorithm is a sequence $(x_k)_{k\geq 0}$ of random variables defined on a probability space $(\Omega, \mathcal{F}, \mathbb{P})$ and valued in $\mathbb R^d$.
-Define $(\mathcal F_k)_{k\geq 0}$ as the natural $\sigma$-field associated to the stochastic algorithm $(x_k)_{k\geq 0}$, i.e., $ \mathcal F_k = \sigma( x_0, x_1,\ldots, x_k)$, $k\geq 0$.
+\begin{definition} A stochastic algorithm is a sequence $(\theta_k)_{k\geq 0}$ of random variables defined on a probability space $(\Omega, \mathcal{F}, \mathbb{P})$ and valued in $\mathbb R^d$.
+Define $(\mathcal F_k)_{k\geq 0}$ as the natural $\sigma$-field associated to the stochastic algorithm $(\theta_k)_{k\geq 0}$, i.e., $ \mathcal F_k = \sigma( \theta_0, \theta_1,\ldots, \theta_k)$, $k\geq 0$.
 A policy is a sequence of random probability measures $(P_k)_{k\geq 0} $, each defined on a measurable space $( S , \mathcal{S} ) $ that are adapted to $\mathcal F_k$. \end{definition}

-Given a \textit{policy} $(P_k)_{k\geq 0}$ and a \textit{learning rates} sequence $(\alpha_k)_{k\geq 1}$ of positive numbers, the SGD algorithm \cite{robbins1951stochastic} is defined by the update rule
+Given a \textit{policy} $(P_k)_{k\geq 0}$ and a \textit{learning rates} sequence $(\gamma_k)_{k\geq 1}$ of positive numbers, the SGD algorithm \citep{robbins1951stochastic} is defined by the update rule